Accommodation & Student Support

 Counselling – students can arrange to speak in confidence to a counsellor.

-Learning Support – support and assessment for students who have a Specific Learning Difficulty and support for students whose second language is English.
+Learning Support – support and assessment for students who have a Specific Learning Differences and support for students whose second language is English.

 The Leverhulme Hardship Grant Fund – supported by the Leverhulme Trust which awards grants to students on our Foundation Degree and BA (Hons) Degree in Circus Arts in order to try and help students in exceptional financial hardship who might not otherwise be able to afford to continue their studies.